top of page

 What ventures may apply?

-We’ll gladly look at any idea or venture that offers a sustainable and empathetic solution to a intractable societal problem
+We’ll gladly look at any idea or venture that offers a sustainable and empathetic solution to an intractable societal problem

 Need inspiration?
 If your venture addresses any of the United Nations Sustainable Development Goals, you’ll be eligible.